* Expects to complete spin off by 2014-end or early 2015

 * Says unit will be state's largest natural gas producer

-* Says Chazen asked to remain president, CEO through 2016
+* Says Chazen asked to remain as President, CEO through 2016

-* Shares up 3 pct in late morning trading
+* Shares up 3 pct before the bell

-Feb 14 (Reuters) - Occidental Petroleum Corp said it would spin off its oil and gas assets in California into a separately traded company and move its headquarters from Los Angeles to Houston, where it will be closer to its largest U.S. operations.
+Feb 14 (Reuters) - Oil and gas producer Occidental Petroleum Corp said it would spin off its California assets into a separately traded company, creating the state's largest natural gas producer.

 "Creating two separate energy companies will result in more focused businesses that will be competitive industry leaders," Chief Executive Stephen Chazen said on Friday.

-The company said Chazen would remain president and CEO through 2016, extending his tenure by two years.
+Occidental said Chazen would remain as president and CEO through 2016, extending his tenure which was scheduled to end this year.